-The Heinz C. Prechter Bipolar Research Fund supports research on bipolar disorder within the University of Michigan's Depression Center, including major collaborative projects with several other research institutions.
+The Heinz C. Prechter Bipolar Research Program supports research on bipolar disorder within the University of Michigan's Depression Center, including major collaborative projects with several other research institutions.

-Learn more about this important program of research on the Prechter Bipolar Research Fund website.
+Learn more about this important program of research on the Prechter Bipolar Research Program website.

 Wally Prechter launched the fund that supports the world's most ambitious research into bipolar disorder.
 Here she talks about her mission to find a cure for the illness, and why that pursuit is so personal.

-Explore the Prechter Research Fund website to learn more.
+Explore the Prechter Research Program website to learn more.